functime-org/functime/docs/embeddings.md

 - **Clustering:** Where time-series are assigned labels (e.g. normal vs irregular heart rate)
 - **Anomaly detection:** Where outliers with unexpected regime / trend changes are identified

-!!! example "To see time-series embedding in action, check out our code examples"
+!!! example "To see time-series embeddings in action, check out our code examples"

     - **Search** with e-commerce data
     - **Classification** with health biometrics